Ball State vs. Akron NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 44.4, is 13.1 points fewer than Tuesday's over/under.

-- The two teams combine to average 44.4 points per game, 12.6 less than the total in this contest.
+- These two squads surrender a combined 66.8 points per game, 9.3 more than this contest's over/under.

-- This contest's over/under is 9.8 points under the 66.8 these two squads combine to give up per game in 2021.

-- Cardinals games have an average total of 54.4 points this season, 2.6 fewer than Tuesday's over/under.
+- The average total in Cardinals games this season is 54.4, 3.1 points fewer than Tuesday's over/under of 57.5 .

-- In 2021, games involving the Zips have averaged a total of 54.2 points, 2.8 fewer than this game's set over/under.

 Ball State Stats and Trends

-- Ball State has played eight games, with three wins against the spread.
+- Ball State has three wins against the spread in eight games this year.

-- Ball State's games this year have hit the over three times in seven opportunities (42.9%).
+- Ball State's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- The Cardinals have nine giveaways this season, while the Zips have 10 takeaways .
+- This year, the Cardinals have nine turnovers, one fewer than the Zips have takeaways (10).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.